ncatlab/nlab-content/pages/6233.md

 +-- {: .num_remark}
 ###### Remark

-This definition makes sense in much greater generality: in any context of [[infinitesimal cohesion]].
+This definition makes sense in much greater generality: in any context of [[differential cohesion]].

 =--